aleshaleksey/fansys23/04-combat.md

 ___
 ### Attacks

 An attack is any action attempted against an entity that has the potential to reduce its combat potential, be it by direct damage, inducing a condition, or otherwise.
-For example, slashing an entity with a sword, trying to shove or disarming it, throwing dynamite at a spot where the explosion will catch it, casting a spell that charms, paralyses or blinds it, or dropping a piano on an entity all count as attacks, as do many other actions.
-There three common forms of attacks
+For example, slashing an entity with a sword, trying to shove or disarm it, throwing dynamite at a spot where the explosion will catch it, casting a spell that charms, paralyses or blinds it, or dropping a piano on an entity all count as attacks, as do many other actions.
+There are three common forms of attacks:

 - Targeted attacks
 - Area of effect attacks